-I am excited to be here as we continue our conversation about the Holy Spirit.
+I am excited to be here as we continue our conversation about Holy Spirit.
 We are discussing our new series called Holy Spirit: The Third Person of the Trinity.
 We previously learned How the Holy Spirit Improves Your Life.
-Today we will look at the role of the Holy Spirit in the Church.
+Today we will look at the role of the Holy Spirit in the church.

 What is the Church?

 Often when we talk about the church, we picture in our minds our local church building.
 When the community around us talks about church, we look at their building.
 But that is not what Scripture means when “church” is mentioned.

 Church is made up of believers, it is the people who attend the church building on a regular basis.
 They have accepted Jesus as Lord and Saviour and now have the assurance of eternal life with God in heaven.
 These people are called Christians or believers.